plhd-DPz/DPz_random_mini_project/time management app/README_timemanageapp.md

 this is basically an app that does almost the same as google calendar(but worse).

+currently just run directly main.py or compile it with PyInstaller, I haven't create a deployed version since it's not finished.

 status: unfinished, will revisit in the future.

 features to fix/add: